 Have you ever told your boyfriend about the curiosity?

-I've told him about my Tinder curiosity, but not specifically about my desire to know if white men are attracted to me.
+I've told him about my curiosity about Tinder, but not specifically about my desire to know if white men are attracted to me.

 How come?
 Do you think it would upset him?

-I don't think it would upset him; I think he would be encouraged by it, like, "Of course they would, who wouldn't" type of thing, which is cute, but doesn't really shed any actual light on anything.
-He would probably question me on why I even care because I'm always ranting about male white privilege.
-But still, I do wonder: If a white man saw my picture, would he swipe right?
-I think maybe Tinder could be the place that I could find out, but then again, it has a reputation for being perfect for booty calls, and I feel like white men have a guilty pleasure to want to sleep with black women.
+I don't think it would upset him; I think he would be encouraging, like, "Of course they would, who wouldn't" type of thing, which is cute, but doesn't really shed any actual light on anything.
+He would probably question me on why I even care, because I'm always ranting about male white privilege.
+But still, I do wonder: if a white man saw my picture, would he swipe right?
+I think maybe Tinder could be the place that I could find out, but then again it has a reputation for being perfect for booty calls, and I feel like white men have a guilty pleasure to want to sleep with black women.
 Maybe I'll never know.

 What would you do if you were single that you cannot do now?

 Ahmed, 31: I'd love to sit here and play video games.
-Since I got married, I've turned my Playstation on, like, once.
-Before that, I used to play after work and on weekends.
+Since I got married my Playstation has been turned on, like, once.
+Before that I used to play after work, on weekends.
 I know it's selfish and ungrateful and childish, but I miss the comfort of being able to do it whenever I want and not having somebody else to worry about.